karltynan/hotjar-suppression-plugin/readme.md

 I have created this bookmarklet as a response to GDPR when using Hotjar on websites.

-If you are using Hotjar, you will often be capturing secure or private information.
-The special data attributes Hotjar provides, such as <code>data-hj-suppress</code>, allow you to _suppress_ the information by sending asterisks "***" or 1s "111" for each character instead.
+If you are using Hotjar, you could be capturing secure or private information.

+The data attributes Hotjar provides, such as <code>data-hj-suppress</code>, allow you to _suppress_ the information by sending asterisks "***" or 1s "111" for each character instead.